L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

-I'll share with you all you need to know about planting, growing and harvesting rhubarb.
-Once you have prepared the garden or pot properly, the same plants will give you a harvest every year for up to ten years.
+All you need to know about planting, growing and harvesting rhubarb.
+Once you have prepared the container or garden properly, the same plants will give you a harvest every year for up to fifteen years.
 This makes growing rhubarb well worth the effort of finding a space for it even if you have a small garden.

 If you have a small garden area for growing vegetables then every bit of it is precious.
 Most vegetables and fruit need full sunlight to grow to its best.
 Rhubarb can tolerate a partially shaded area if need be.
 It does not like hot sun and grows better in a cooler area.